eclipse-xpanse/xpanse-website/docs/database.md

 ### Maria DB

-At the moment, this is the only DB which is fully supported.
+At the moment, this is the only DB that is fully supported.
 To use `MariaDB` as the database for Xpanse, it must be activated by starting the application with profile `mariadb` and by replacing the placeholders for database`username` and `password` as below.

 ```shell
 java -jar xpanse-runtime-1.0.0-SNAPSHOT.jar \